AleCaste/mse_websockets/README.md

 Then we can start downloading the segments at any position we want (it does NOT necessarily needs to be from the beginning). <br />

 #### play_video_segments_over_websockets
-This is the important sub-project.
+This is the important sub-project.<br />
 You can (or not) specify the stream you want to play using one of the following urls in the browser:
 * `http://localhost:8089/play_video_segments_over_websockets`
 * `http://localhost:8089/play_video_segments_over_websockets?id=37`